 This week, Apple released its annual list of the year’s top mobile apps, with the personal brain-trainer Elevate scoring app of the year honors (Instagram’s time-lapse video tool Hyperlapse took runner-up), and the addictive “Threes!” (with which I’ve had a torrid romance) winning game of the year.

 App-wise, 2014 was a strong year, indicative of the ever-developing ways we think, work, create, and connect (even if it’s just saying “Yo!”).
-My own list of favorites feels like a crop of relative underdogs next to the Ubers and Snapchats of the appscape, but they all pack unique potential to both redefine their respective arenas and ensure that I never ever put my phone down ever.
+My own list of favorites feels like a crop of relative underdogs next to the Snapchats of the appscape, but they all pack unique potential to both redefine their respective arenas and ensure that I never ever put my phone down ever.

 With the increased presence and utility of short videos across social media and the broader chatscape, users are beginning to get a bit more savvy behind the lens (i.e. not filming vertically, for starters).
 For those looking to jazz up their videos of, say, frolicking baby pygmy goats without sinking hours into post-production, Fly provides a simple, gesture-based suite of editing tools: Tap to cut, swipe to dissolve, and chip in a few extra bucks to enable synchronous multi-camera shoots.
 It’s everything an iPhone director could ask for.
 (Catering sold separately.)